amit4184/ezyresource/docs/ec-designer/create-a-product-blank/set-up-a-calendar-product-blank.md

 * Orientation : select orientation for  the added images as per the uploaded mask.
 * Enter Mask offsets (in inches) : Top offset, Left offset .
   Offset - this is for the additional properties of the mask to be set in terms of the offsets.
+* Preview : you can click on the preview button to view the added mask image preview display.
+* Once all the required details are entered then to save these details click on the “Add” button.
+* Click the “Next” button to go to the Pricing Section

 Click **Add → Next (Pricing Section)**